Shiina18/tactics_ogre_one_vision_mod_challenges/README.md

 The basic principle is to use strictly restricted resource and limited tools to get all enemies down.

+If you find it comfortable and easy to finish a "challenge", then it's not a challenge at all.
+Try more restrictive rules. **Feel free to apply your own rules.**

 You are welcome to contribute your own saves with your rules.

 添加了中文翻译.
 (2020/12/28)